Contact us or call 913-971-8700 if you want to apply or visit as a guest speaker.

 What do they do?

-Attend the National League of Cities conferences in Austin and D.C. (contingent upon selection process)
+Attend the National League of Cities conferences in Washington D.C. and another city, contingent upon the selection process.

 Complete a minimum of 60 hours of service through biweekly Teen Council meetings, City Council meetings, School Board meetings, Youth Congress, or other leadership opportunities.